Backing up email in Exchange Online

-Point in time restoration of mailbox items is out of scope for the Exchange Online service.
-However, Exchange Online offers great retention and recovery support for your organization's email infrastructure, and your mailbox data is available when you need it, no matter what happens.
+Point in time restoration of mailbox items is out of scope for the Exchange Online service, though there might be third-party solutions available that provide this functionality.
+Exchange Online offers great retention and recovery support for your organization's email infrastructure, and your mailbox data is available when you need it, no matter what happens.
 For more information about additional options, see the following topics:

 How do users backup Outlook data?